Brown-University-Library/bell/README.md

 - let Bell-J.C. & CIS-J.O. know when done
     - old status: done, 2016-05-26

-- TODO verify objects to delete, if they have images
-    - if an accession number changes, then we would see that as a new object
-    - then the old object (with the old accession number) would need to be deleted
-    - if that object to be deleted has an image, then we might lose the image, because she wouldn't send us the image if it wasn't updated.
-    - so, any items to delete with an image - check with her.
-    - and do this process before we even create any metadata objects.

 - TODO update future flow...
     - run initial bdr validation